Behold: the World's Biggest Archive of Skinhead Ephemera

 It’s interesting that skinhead culture is considered so right wing but, as a look, it was picked up by certain corners of the gay community quite rapidly.
 Why do you think that was?

-That is something which people do theorize about academically, but I guess in one way, if you look at gay culture and, say, the leather man, and that band, The Village People, gay men look to these identities of strong, hyper-masculine figures.
+That is something which people do theorise about academically, but I guess in one way, if you look at gay culture and say, the leather man – and that band, The Village People – gay men look to these identities of strong, hyper-masculine figures.
 In the 70s there was a certain type of gay man called a “Castro clone” that you would see all over the world, which was a guy with a moustache and a leather cap, a white T-shirt and a black leather jacket, black leather trousers and boots.
 But I think the younger gay guys in the UK didn’t identify with that so much and they were probably listening to their own music like Bronski Beat and wanted to dress as skinheads, like Bronski Beat’s singer Jimmy Somerville, who was also gay.

 It’s really odd, because these people adopted the uniform of the oppressor, and co-opted it.
 So one minute skinheads were this group that gay men would live in fear of, and two years later in King’s Cross there would be hundreds of skinheads that were all gay.